-You should be able to stipulate data that is precise, adequate, and should supplement the utilized research techniques on its own.
+You should be able to stipulate data that is precise, and adequate, and should supplement the utilized research techniques on its own.
 Try to convey greater information in compact but easy wording.
 The quality of your research data should be self-sufficient.
-This will sway your reviewers and save their time as they have to go through bunches of applications in limited time.
+This will sway your reviewers and save their time as they have to go through bunches of applications in a limited time.

 Precise Evaluation of Methods, Equipment & Research Environment

 Your preliminary research section actually prepares the reviewers in knowing the foundation techniques and tools used in your research and how feasible they are.
 It is an overview of the study and design section that comes next in your application.
 You should convince your reviewers that you have capable tools, effective techniques, helpful collaborators, and a suitable environment to carry out your planned research.
 Tell them that you can meet up with the likely challenges.
 (Salmaan, 2015)

 Try using graphs, figures, and tables to demonstrate your research techniques.
 Your demonstration skills are particularly checked here.
 Your diagrams should be easy enough yet so deep that they should provide the reviewers with a full explanation of your methods used.
 Your facts and figures should be worth the reviewer’s time.

 Your data should not lack objectivity.
 It will rather look biased if you ignore any divergent interpretation.
 So, your data should calibrate all conceivable interpretations in a professional manner and link them to your research objectives.
 Prove to them that you have already found all the deficiencies in your research and are smart enough to resolve them in your proposed research.

 Specially Support Your Aims & Hypothesis